(Disclaimer: this post may contain affiliate links meaning I get a commission for recommending the products to you guys. Read full disclaimer here).

 You also have the option of getting extras but you don't have to because WordPress offers free plugins.

 It's better to be protected now than later.
-I don’t want you guys to get into trouble down the road.
+I don't want you guys to get into trouble down the road.
+Learning how to start a blog by yourself can be intimidating and overwhelming when starting out without knowledge.
+However, I hope my guide has helped you so far!

 Whether your blog is a hobby or a business, you still want to legally protect yourself.
 We live in a world where people are easily sued.
 It's better to do it correctly the first time.